Not all flares are infectious.

 As active as azithromycin and erythromycin vs. S. pneumoniae; activity vs. H. influenzae is debated due to activity ascribed to a metabolic product, which is greater than that of the parent compound.
 FDA has approved for H. influenzae pneumonia but would not rely on it for severe infection. | |

-Risky choice due to low in vitro activities against S. pneumoniae and H. influenzae, but good historic record for AECB, well-tolerated and cheap.
+The drug has lower in vitro activities against S. pneumoniae and H. influenzae, but it has a good historical record for AECB, is well-tolerated and is cheap.
 This is usually a good choice for patients who aren’t very sick. | |

-Active against nearly all treatable pathogens except influenza virus including S. pneumoniae, H. influenzae, M. catarrhalis, most S. aureus (MSSA), most GNB, Chlamydophila pneumoniae and Mycoplasma pneumoniae.
+Active against nearly all treatable pathogens except influenza virus, including S. pneumoniae, H. influenzae, M. catarrhalis, most S. aureus (MSSA), most GNB, Chlamydophila pneumoniae and Mycoplasma pneumoniae.
 The drug is easy to take (once daily) and well-tolerated.
-The major concern is abuse with the consequence of resistance and C. difficile infection.
-Tendon rupture possible even with short courses, especially if patients are frequently taking systemic corticosteroids or have ESRD. | |
+The primary concern is abuse with the consequence of resistance and C. difficile infection.
+Tendon rupture is possible even with short courses, especially if patients are frequently taking systemic corticosteroids or have ESRD. | |

-No longer useful since most strains now resistant, so need to know current CDC recommendations. | |
+It is no longer helpful since most strains are now resistant, so need to know current CDC recommendations. | |

-Use for the treatment and prophylaxis of influenza virus A and B. Early treatment preferred, should be withing 48 hrs of sx onset -- if possible but use beyond this time frame is justified if severe COLD, severe infection or hospitalized patient.
-Expensive.
-Main side effect in GI intolerance and rare cases of self-injury and confusion.
+Use for the treatment and prophylaxis of influenza viruses A and B. Early treatment is preferred, and it should be within 48 hours of sx onset if possible.
+However, use beyond this time frame is justified if the patient has a severe COLD or severe infection or is hospitalized.
+It is expensive.
+The main side effects are GI intolerance and rare cases of self-injury and confusion.
 See the CDC website for the latest recommendations. | |

-Limited published data but reasonable activity vs. the major pathogen and generally well tolerated except for hypersensitivity reactions to a sulfa moiety. | |
+Limited published data, reasonable activity vs. the major pathogen, and generally well tolerated except for hypersensitivity reactions to a sulfa moiety. | |

-Neuraminidase inhibitor (NAI) for the treatment of influenza A or B. Given by inhalation, the aerosolized form is contraindicated for persons with reactive airways.
-Should be given within 48 hrs of the onset of sx if possible, but use later is justified if severe illness or hospitalized patient.
-Expensive.
-Main side effect is bronchospasm.
-The most potent of the NAIs. |
+Neuraminidase inhibitor (NAI) for the treatment of influenza A or B. Given by inhalation, the aerosolized form is contraindicated for persons with reactive airways and, therefore, not used in patients with COPD. |

-Comment: This is a randomized controlled trial in 1,142 patients with COPD given placebo vs. azithromycin 250 mg/day. azithromycin recipients had a significant reduction in exacerbations (1.5/year vs. 1.8/year; p=< 0.001) and improved lung function.
+Comment: This randomized controlled trial in 1,142 patients with COPD given a placebo vs. azithromycin 250 mg/day. azithromycin recipients significantly reduced exacerbations (1.5/year vs. 1.8/year; p=< 0.001) and improved lung function.

 Rating: Important

 Comment: Patients with AECB were randomized to treatment with moxifloxacin or placebo.
-Clinical cure was significantly associated with antibiotic treatment (OR 1.5) and negatively associated with age >65, and bronchodilator use.
+Clinical cure was significantly associated with antibiotic treatment (OR 1.5) and negatively associated with age >65 and bronchodilator use.
 The conclusion was that the benefit of moxifloxacin was seen primarily in those >65 yrs.

 Comment: Viruses implicated in 168 cases in 83 patients are: All viruses - 66 (40%), Rhinovirus - 59% (of the 66), RSV - 29%, Coronavirus -11%, influenza - 16%.